tatut/xtdberl/README.md

 * `{error, QueryId, ErrorInfo}` when query fails
 * `{timeout, QueryId}` if query didn't respond within the timeout

+Asynchronous queries can also be used to listen for changes.
+Adding the `{listen, yes}` option to a deferred query will add a transaction listener on the database.
+Whenever new transactions are indexed, the query will be re-run and results sent to the same process.
+When the process exits for any reason, the listener is removed.

+Note: the listen parameter will in the future support patterns that conditionally re-run queries if the pattern matches a transaction operation.

 ## Time travel